Restful alertness and fourth state of consciousness for leaders

 The Science of Restful Alertness

-It found that TM practice was distinguished by lower breath rates, lower skin conductance levels, higher respiratory sinus arrhythmia levels, and higher frontal EEG coherence.
+A study published in Consciousness and Cognition found that TM was distinguished from ordinary eyes-closed rest by lower breath rates, lower skin conductance, higher respiratory sinus arrhythmia, and higher frontal EEG coherence.
+Source: ScienceDirect

 Why Restful Alertness Matters for Executive Performance